-- Do you prefer visiting a National Park or a game reserve?
+- Do you prefer visiting a National Park or a private game reserve?

 The National Parks in Africa are incredibly large.
 Take South Africa’s Kruger National Park, for example.
 This government-protected landmass, which is larger than Switzerland (and double the size of Puerto Rico), has six distinct ecosystems in and of itself.
 The benefit of visiting a National Park is that you can witness large animal herds as they migrate.
 However, due to the size, it’s necessary to ensure you’re visiting the specific regions of the park that have the most wildlife.

 Game reserves, on the other hand, are owner-controlled, fenced-in plots of land that are smaller than National Parks—although still large enough to allow animals to roam (Karongwe Reserve, for example, which is in Limpopo, South Africa spans 21,000 acres).
 Because reserves operate as a single entity, your safari guide will be in constant communication with other guides about wildlife whereabouts to ensure you spot as many as possible.

 - Do you want to visit larger cities in addition to more remote areas?

 If so, you may want to consider South Africa, which offers the possibility of spending time in larger metropolises such as Cape Town and Johannesburg in addition to the more remote destinations of Botswana and Namibia.